canonical/kafka-k8s-operator/docs/tutorial/t-manage-passwords.md

 zookeeper-k8s/2     active    idle   10.1.36.85
 ```

-> **Note** The operations above would also apply to charmed applications that implement  the `kafka_client` relation, for which password rotation and user deletion can be achieved in the same consistent way.
+> **Note** The operations above would also apply to Charmed applications that implement the `kafka_client` relation, for which password rotation and user deletion can be achieved in the same consistent way.

 ## What's next?